Kim-Tchoy/spring-boot-h2-database-crud/README.md

 For more detail on the original project, please visit:
 > [Spring Boot JPA + H2 example: Build a CRUD Rest APIs](https://www.bezkoder.com/spring-boot-jpa-h2-example/)

-## Modifications

-Here are the key modifications made for the TFSD course:

-- [List of changes or improvements made during the TFSD course]
-- [Any specific instructions or details related to the TFSD course]